Management of a Person Displaying Acute Behavioural Disturbance

 • Clarify any misunderstandings.

-3. Find Solutions
+3. Find solutions

-• Work together and compromise
+• Work together and find a compromise

 • Be flexible